elaval/resin-node-red-basic/README.md

 set -o errexit
 npm install -g -unsafe-perm node-red
 ```
-`node-red` command is installed in `/usr/local/bin` as well as  `node-red-rpi` which is recommended for running node-red in RPi due to limited memory constrains (see http://nodered.org/docs/hardware/raspberrypi.html).
+`node-red` command is installed in `/usr/local/bin` as well as  `node-red-pi` which is recommended for running node-red in RPi due to limited memory constrains (see http://nodered.org/docs/hardware/raspberrypi.html).

 - start.sh (this can have any name you define in package.json): Our application will be an instance of node-red that loads a specific settings.js file and a specific file with the node-red flow definition (which in my case is flows.js).
 I decided to create a new directory in my repository which contains my node-red application files (settings.js, flows.js and another package.json in case node-red nodes and/or dependencies are required for your node-red application).